-What is the South?
-The answer isn’t easy; hell, getting enough facts in one pile is hard enough, then you have to figure in observer, perspective, and perception.
+The answer isn’t easy; hell, getting enough facts in a pile is hard enough, then you have to figure in observer, perspective, and perception.
 A dedicated minority of natives maintain that the South is a fluid, protean, shattered chimerical idea as well as just a place to hang your hat.
-This embracing grassroots duality is compounded (likely compromised) not only by Cash, Woodward, Foote, and their myriad lesser ilk, but also those from outside the South–the nation, the continent, even the hemisphere–who come here to write about it.
-And they are legion.
+This embracing grassroots duality is compounded (likely compromised) not only by Cash, Woodward, Foote, and their myriad lesser ilk, but also those from outside the South–the nation, the continent, the world–who come here to write about it.

-Didion begins her excursion through Darkest Dixie in New Orleans with images of procreation, death and decay:
+Didion begins her excursion through Darkest Dixie in New Orleans registering images of procreation, death and decay:

 “In New Orleans in June the air is heavy with sex and death, not violent death but death by decay, overripeness, rotting, death by drowning, suffocation, fever of unknown etiology.
 The place is dark, dark like the negative of a photograph, dark like an X-ray; the atmosphere absorbs its own light, never reflects light but sucks it in until random objects glow with a morbid luminescence.
 The crypts above ground dominate certain vistas.
 In the hypnotic liquidity of the atmosphere all motion slows into choreography, all people on the street move as if suspended in a precarious emulsion, and there seems only a technical distinction between the quick and the dead.
 One afternoon on St. Charles Avenue I saw a woman die, fall forward over the wheel of her car.”

 Some might consider this an inauspicious beginning for a book about the Deep South, but then striking a gothic note isn’t out of order.
 Then her focus narrows: